camargov/pyramid_solitaire/README.md

-# pyramid_solitaire
+# Pyramid Solitaire

-A program that is capable of supporting a game of pyramid solitaire in a text view
+A Java program that is a game of pyramid solitaire in text view using an MVC model.